1Yr·

 Does it make a difference whether I receive dividends or sell shares?
 No.

-We pay taxes on capital gains.
-Both dividends and the sale of shares fall under capital gains.
-Of course, we cannot compare apples with oranges and assume the distribution/withdrawal from an ETF.
+We pay tax on capital gains.
+Capital gains include both dividends and the sale of shares.
+Of course, we cannot compare apples with pears and assume the distribution/withdrawal from an ETF.
 Individual shares are therefore excluded.
 Again, the partial exemption applies to both variants.
 Just like the tax-free amount.

 From today's perspective, neither variant has any tax advantages or disadvantages.